vllm-project/vllm/docs/source/dev/kernel/paged_attention.rst

 ====================

--  Currently, vLLM utilizes its own implementation of a multi-head query attention kernel.
+-  Currently, vLLM utilizes its own implementation of a multi-head query attention kernel (``csrc/attention/attention_kernels.cu``).
    This kernel is designed to be compatible with vLLM's paged KV caches, where the key and value cache are stored in separate blocks (note that this block concept differs from the GPU thread block.
-So in a later document, I will refer to vLLM paged attention block as “block”, while refer to GPU thread block as “thread block”).
+So in a later document, I will refer to vLLM paged attention block as "block", while refer to GPU thread block as "thread block").
 -  To achieve high performance, this kernel relies on a specially designed memory layout and access method, specifically when threads read data from global memory to shared memory.
 The purpose of this